The North Star House — Birth and Life

 The Hague House Connection

 - Hague’s son, Billy Hague, 31 years old, was appointed Managing Director of the North Star Mining Co.
 Billy was born in New Jersey in 1882 and educated at Harvard, class of 1904.
 He worked for the Copper Queen Consolidated Mining Co. as a surveyor and geologist.
 He was instrumental in the construction of the Copper Queen smelting plant.
-He travelled the US and Mexico extensively to broaden his mining experience.
+He traveled the US and Mexico extensively to broaden his mining experience.

 - Billy Hague and A.B.
 Foote are first cousins.
 In 1872, Billy’s father, James, married Mary Ward Foote, sister of A.D.
 Foote.